tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

 4. provide improved, spatially explicit estimates of time-varying surface properties (LAI, canopy fraction, albedo) over the domain
 5. provide values of these properties for a wider range of classes such as urban, which had been ignored in prior parameter sets

 The VIC land surface parameters consist of gridded values of: soil properties, fractional area coverage of land cover classes, and physical properties of the surface and vegetation structure for each class.
 Thus, to achieve the project's goals required new land cover classifications (both to update the map and to obtain multi-decadal snapshots of land cover change) and gridded observations of surface properties.
 These surface properties needed to be aggregated over the pixels of the land cover maps to yield separate spatial average values for each land cover class in each grid cell.
+Soil properties were not changed, but rather were taken from the L2015 dataset.

 The chosen domain was the continental US, Mexico, and southern Canada (the CONUS + Mexico, or CONUS_MX domain), at 1/16 degree (6 km) spatial resolution.
 This is the domain used in the Livneh et al (2015) (L2015 hereafter) gridded daily meteorology dataset, and these parameters are designed to be compatible with that dataset.